011 - international calls made from the USA or Canada must dial exit code

 The entire island is in EST / UTC -0400.
 The country follows Daylight Savings Time.

-Don’t lose your visa.
+Do not lose your visa!
 You’ll have to replace it, resulting in extra costs, delays and the possibility of missing your flight home.

 We strongly advise clients to secure travel insurance and follow their insurance travel cancellation policy.

-Hotel booking service will deduct at least two nights of the total reservation for cancellations with less than seven days in advance of the day of arrival.
+The hotel booking service deducts at least two nights of the total reservation for cancellations with less than seven days in advance of the day of arrival.
+Please note that some hotels deduct one night irrespective of advance cancellation.

 The weather in Cuba is usually amazing all year round.
 The island benefits from its proximity to the Tropic of Cancer, which in the summer brings a lovely cool breeze and a welcome relief from the heat and humidity.